About Ika

 “Just when the caterpillar thought the world was going to end, it became a butterfly.”

-Pepella means butterfly in Georgian, and I can think of no better name for the art I create, which is always inspired by a sense of beauty, love, strength, and inner joy.
+Pepella means butterfly in Georgian, and I can think of no better name for the art I create, which is inspired by a sense of beauty, love, strength, and inner joy.